jslmariano/c24_srdev-test/README.md

 * Provide a flowchart of the application design and commit it in the root directory with a filename of "q4-answer".

 __Instructions:__<br>
-* Use app.diagrams.net and export your flowchart and ERD to an image and commit in the given directory.
+* Use app.diagrams.net and export your flowchart to an image and commit in the given directory.

 __Answer: <#App Design Flowchart>__